elben/elben.github.io/site/blog/2014-09-15-understanding-transducers.markdown

 ; ⇒ [1 2 3 4 5 6 7 8 9 10]
 ```

-But note `map-inc-reducer`'s explicit use of `inc` as its transformer.
+But note `map-inc-reducer`’s explicit use of `inc` as its transformer.
 What if we extract that out and let the user pass in whatever function they want?
 We can define a new function that takes a transforming function like `inc` and returns a new function.

 ```clojure
 (defn map-reducer